 Max further points to the Ten Commandments.
 First, did you know what commandment in which God tells us to rest?
 It’s the fourth commandment.
 Did you also know it’s the longest commandment?
 “God needed only five English words to condemn adultery and four to denounce thievery and murder.
 But, when it comes to the topic of rest, one sentence would not suffice.”
 Six days you will labor and do all your work, but the seventh day is the Sabbath of the Lord.
 You shall do no work.
 Rest comes on the seventh day.

-Okay, so I bring all this to you because this is the time of year when we ramp up for the Frazzle Rock of school starting: Sports, band, homework, projects, lunchboxes, backpacks, make your bed, the bus is here, hurry up we’re going to be late, what’s for dinner, I’m hungry, what can I have for a snack, I need a different color binder, you signed up to bring snacks for soccer tonight, the teacher needs you to call her, did you sign that form, and so on…
+Okay, so I bring all this to you because this is the time of year when we need to find it within ourselves for that last surge of energy to get through final exams, year-end teacher gifts, planning a graduation celebration, volunteering for field day or school parties, the solutions for what’s for dinner, I’m hungry, what can I have for a snack, I need a different color binder, you signed up to bring snacks for soccer tonight, the teacher needs you to call her, did you sign that form, have you mailed the invitations, did you pick out my photo proofs, did you pick up my dry cleaning, did you proof read my speech, and so on…

 Take a moment.
 Maybe it’s not actually on Sunday.
 Times have changed and Sunday may have to be a day of work for some.
 We go shopping on Sunday (remember Blue Laws where nothing was open on Sunday).
 But, imagine the shepherd and how delighted he would be to see his flock resting in an open field without a care just one day, or a few half days, or maybe just an hour.

-On Sunday, I was sitting on the patio enjoying this 80 degree Texas cool front.
+On Sunday, I was sitting on the patio enjoying this mild Texas breeze.
 I am always moved to be thankful when I am outside.
 I looked over at my latest issue of Life:Beautiful magazine and the front cover stared back at me: